 Orders for cannabis are filled at one of the Alternative Treatment Centers (ATC) in New Jersey that has a state license.
 Patients can also register cargivers to make purchases on their behalf if they are unable to travel to an ATC.

 Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in New Jersey?

-Can You Take Your Gun to a Dispensary in New Jersey?
+Can You Take Your Gun to a Dispensary in NJ?

 Can you consume CBD and own a gun in New Jersey?

 New Jersey has no legal restrictions on CBD.
 You can consume CBD and own a gun as long as you have a permit to own one.